LAAC-LSCP/ChildProject/docs/README.md

 ```

 The input dataframe `/path/to/dataframe.csv` must have one entry per annotation to import, according to the format specified [here](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html#annotation-importation-input-format).

+### Zooniverse

+Find all the instructions on how-to use Zooniverse with child-project [here](http://laac-lscp.github.io/ChildRecordsData/ZOONIVERSE.html) are met.

 ### Compute recordings duration